Aditya1404Sal/VulcanGuard/README.md

 ## Overview

 **Suboptimal-Firewall** is a comprehensive network management tool designed to test network security and performance.
-It combines a rate limiter, an eBPF-based XDP (Express Data Path) packet filter, and a round-robin based load balancer to provide a barely working suboptimal firewall solution :D.
+It combines a rate limiter, an eBPF-based XDP (Express Data Path) packet filter, and a round-robin based load balancer to provide a decent working firewall solution :D.

 # ⚠️ Disclaimer ⚠️
 WARNING: suboptimal-Firewall is Heavily Underdeveloped